 (e) each area of the State served by an isolated system.

-3. For the purposes of item 14 each of the following is a discrete area —

-(a) the Perth CBD;

-(b) the urban areas other than the Perth CBD;

-(c) all other areas of the State.
+[3. deleted]

 4. In respect of each failure by the transmitter or distributor to comply with a provision of this Code or an instrument under section 14(3) (as identified by monitoring records or under section 24 or following a complaint) —

 (a) the total number of breaches of each provision; and